 When an individual with dementia can no longer function at home, even with assistance from their family, and requires even more help with daily activities, it may be time to explore additional options, including:

 Assisted living - Assisted living facilities support people who need help with personal care and daily activities, but don't need the around-the-clock care provided by a long-term care facility.
-Some assisted living facilities have memory support units for individuals with dementia to help enhance cognitive and physical abilities.
+Some assisted living facilities have memory care units for individuals with dementia to help enhance cognitive and physical abilities.

 Dementia care unit - Special dementia care units are often offered at assisted living or long-term care facilities for residents who also have behavioral symptoms that cannot be effectively managed in a less structured environment.
 These facilities offer more specialized services, specially trained staff, activity-based programming, and secured exits.